-In addition to pumping up your immune system, studies show it’s vital for cardiovascular health and can even fight off tumors and alleviate symptoms of chemotherapy!
+In addition to pumping up your immune system, studies show it’s vital for cardiovascular health and can even help fight off tumors and alleviate symptoms of chemotherapy.

 Believe it or not, that’s not all, either.
-There are more astragalus benefits that are simply unbelievable, which is why I consider it one of the essential herbs to add to your wellness regimen.
+There are more astragalus benefits that are simply unbelievable, which is why it’s one of the essential herbs — like ashwagandha — to add to your wellness regimen.